mturetsky98/breadfruit/README.md

 > Islanders have selected, named and grown hundreds of cultivars, distinguished by the following: the presence or absence of seeds; shape, size, skin, or flesh texture of the fruit; cooking or storage qualities; leaf shape; and fruiting season.
 (335)

-A cultivar is a plant variety produced through selective breeding, and breadfruit has been cultivated for so long, it is appropriate think of breadfruit as a diverse not only in location but in identity.
+A cultivar is a plant variety produced through selective breeding, and breadfruit has been cultivated for so long, it is appropriate to think of breadfruit as diverse not only in location but in identity.
+Comparing the world distribution map for the breadfruit with the modern map of the Pacific shows how solidly established to breadfruit is in that region.
+This map shows Tahiti, the island to which Captain Cook sailed on all three of his voyages to the Pacific (1772) , greatly assisted by a new clock  designed to measure longitude.
+The British were competing with the French to win naval advantage by being able to calculate longitude accurately.
 <param ve-map center="-17.383881, 177.113873" zoom=4>
 {#paragraph5}

-Paragraph 6.
-Cook Voyage illustrations.
-Sketches.
-Giving me problems.
-Find better way to include whole portfolio of sketches.
+White planters in the Caribbean had complained because trade after the American Revolution (1776 on) complicated their acquisition of cheap food for the enslaved.
+Richard Drayton reports that by the 1770s there were plans to move “Asian plants” to the Caribbean:
+> In early 1772 Valentine Morris, Governor of St. Vincent, urged Banks that the introduction of the breadfruit tree would be  ‘a great blessing  and benefit’ to the West Indies.
+Finally in 1775 the planters of Jamaica…voted in their legislature to create two extensive botanic gardens and to place the cost of a full-time botanist on the charge of the colony.
 <param ve-image url="Parkinson1.jpg" title="Parkinson illustrations from Cook Voyage, 1768-1771" attribution="Natural History Museum, London" license="public domain">
 {#paragraph6}

-Paragraph 7.
-Cook Voyages Illustrations.
-Watercolors.
-This will likely go away and combine with paragraph 6.
+Sir Joseph Banks, referred to in this quotation,  had accompanied Captain Cook on his first voyage to the Pacific (1768-1771).
+Gentleman botanist, he was keen on collecting useful plants: he would set up a  botanical garden at Kew in 1772 with his monarch’s blessing and on his monarch’s land.
+Banks came up with the idea that breadfruit was a perfect food because it requires no work, therefore no expense: speaking of Pacific islanders, he writes: “Their chiefest sustenance Bread fruit is procurd with no more trouble than that of climbing a tree and pulling it down.”
 <param ve-image url="ParkinsonWater.jpg" title="Parkinson Water Color from Cook First Voyage, 1768-1771" attribution="Natural History Museum, London" fi="contain" license="public domain">
 {#paragraph7}